openfaas/docs/docs/openfaas-pro/builder.md

 ## Installation

 The Pro Builder is available to OpenFaaS Pro customers.

-Email your support contact for more information.
+Install the builder using its [helm chart](https://github.com/openfaas/faas-netes/tree/master/chart/pro-builder).

 ## Usage